Links to current and older legal regulations (in German)

 3.1 Decrees of the Ministry of Culture and Science (MKW) NRW

-At the beginning of the corona pandemic, the MKW postponed the start of the lecture period by decree, initially largely suspended attendance at lectures, and called for the use of digital formats.
+At the beginning of the corona crisis, the Ministry of Culture and Science of North Rhine-Westphalia issued a decree postponing the start of the lecture period for the 2020 summer semester and initially largely suspended face-to-face classroom teaching, calling for the use of virtual formats.

 3.2 Epidemic Law/Higher Education Act NRW

 The implemented infection prevention measures to avoid physical presence on campus have led to massive restrictions in everyday university life, especially in teaching, examinations, and committee work.
-Under these conditions, it is only possible to maintain testing and teaching operations by making massive use of digital technologies, which, however, was not provided for to the extent necessary under higher education legislation.
+Under these conditions, it is only possible to maintain examination and teaching operations with the massive use of digital technologies, which was not initially envisaged to the extent that is now necessary within the framework conditions of higher education law.

 The state parliament has passed an epidemic law (Gesetz zur konsequenten und solidarischen Bewältigung der COVID-19-Pandemie in Nordrhein-Westfalen und zur Anpassung des Landesrechts im Hinblick auf die Auswirkungen einer Pandemie), which has adapted a large number of individual laws, including the Higher Education Act (HG) NRW.